-These collaborative and community investment projects include community gardens; healthy cooking classes; training on canning, preservation and a return to traditional diets.
+These collaborative community investment projects include community gardens; healthy cooking classes; training on canning, preservation and a return to traditional diets.
 PWNA’s mobile unit for training on nutrition is used during fresh produce distributions to demonstrate new ways to use produce and incorporate it into family meals.
-And all of these activities help support a return to a traditional, indigenous diet, which is free of processed foods.
+And all of these activities help support a return to a traditional, indigenous diet, and reduce reliance on processed foods.

 How you can help spread the word: